 For the most part, the answers might be based on personal opinions rather than experience or qualified knowledge.
 There are many other sites where you can ask a random question and get a response, especially if you have a specific question and online results are vague leaving you with more questions than answers.

-If you want to switch from Quora to other information searching and sharing platforms, we’ve listed 15 of the best Quora alternatives to help you find the knowledge you seek.
+In this article, we’ve listed 15 of the best Quora alternatives to help you find the knowledge you seek.
+Take a look.

 Have you ever had questions of a technical nature or around tech issues and not sure where to get valid and quality answers to them?